jvm-graphics-labs/jogl-samples/jogl-samples/src/tests/README.md

 The project aims to promote the new OpenGL features making easier version transitions for OpenGL programmers with a complementary documentation for the OpenGL specification.
 Despite the fact that the OpenGL Samples Pack provides as simple (and dumb) as possible samples, it's not a tutorial for beginner but a project for programmers already familiar with OpenGL.
 The OpenGL Samples Pack is also a good OpenGL drivers feature test.

-These samples use [NEWT](http://jogamp.org/jogl/doc/NEWT-Overview.html) to create window and [jogl](http://jogamp.org/jogl/www/) of [Jogamp](http://jogamp.org/) as OpenGL wrapper, GLM as math library and to replace OpenGL fixed pipeline functions and GLI to load images.
+These samples use [NEWT](http://jogamp.org/jogl/doc/NEWT-Overview.html) to create window and [jogl](http://jogamp.org/jogl/www/) of [Jogamp](http://jogamp.org/) as OpenGL wrapper, [jglm](https://github.com/elect86/Jglm) as math library and to replace OpenGL fixed pipeline functions and [jgli](https://github.com/elect86/jgli) to load images.

 Features: